JacobSamro/iBeon/README.md

 ```
 ## Remove Functions

-##Removing the Numbers from the given input
+##Removing the Numbers from a String

 ```php
 <?php